 SMPTE Standards Vice President, Bruce Devlin introduces the two main speakers by reminding us why we need timing and how we dealt with it in the past.
 Looking back to the genesis of television, points out Bruce, everything was analogue and it was almost impossible to delay a signal at all.
 An 8cm, tightly wound coil of copper would give you only 450 nanoseconds of delay alternatively quartz crystals could be used to create delays.
 In the analogue world, these delays were used to time signals and since little could be delayed, only small adjustments were necessary.
 Bruce’s point is that we’ve swapped around now.
 Delays are everywhere because IP signals need to be buffered at every interface.
 It’s easy to find buffers that you didn’t know about and even small ones really add up.
 Whereas analogue TV got us from camera to TV within microseconds, it’s now a struggle to get below two seconds.

 Hand in hand with this change is the change from metadata and control data being embedded in the video signal – and hence synchronised with the video signal – to all data being sent separately.
 This is where PTP, Precision Time Protocol, comes in.
-An IP-based timing mechanism which can keep time despite the buffers and allow signals to be synchronised.
+An IP-based timing mechanism that can keep time despite the buffers and allow signals to be synchronised.

 Next to speak is Richard Hoptroff whose company works with broadcasters and financial services to provide accurate time derived from 4 satellite services (GPS, GLONASS etc) and the Swedish time authority RiSE.
 They have been working on the problem of delivering time to people who can’t put up antennas either because they are operating in an AWS datacentre or broadcasting from an underground car park.
 Delivering time by a wired network, Richard points out, is much more practical as it’s not susceptible to jamming and spoofing, unlike GPS.